 UBC's Department of Information Technology (UBC IT) provides IT strategy, applications, infrastructure, and support services to the UBC community.
-UBC IT ensures that leading-edge technology is readily accessible to faculty and students to complement their teaching and learning experience.
+Providing services from multimedia production to wireless internet access - one of the largest campus wireless networks in the world, UBC IT ensures that leading-edge technology is readily accessible to faculty and students to complement their teaching and learning experience.

 UBC Library advances research, learning and teaching excellence by connecting communities within and beyond UBC to the world’s knowledge.

-The Library, a high-ranking member of the Association of Research Libraries (ARL), has 15 branches and divisions, and is the largest library in British Columbia with its collection including more than seven million volumes, over 2 million e-books, 370,000+ e-journal titles and more.
+The Library, a high-ranking member of the Association of Research Libraries (ARL), has 15 branches and divisions, and is the largest library in British Columbia with its collection including more than 5.6 million volumes and over 3.8 million e-books.

-The Library provides access to expanding digital resources through its on-site digitization centre and provides copyright and records management services to the UBC community.
+The Library provides access to expanding digital resources through its on-site digitization centre and provides scholarly communication, copyright and records management services to the UBC community.